 For those who wish to take low to no risks, there are indeed several options, ranging from High Interest Savings Accounts (can be as high as 4-5% p.a.) to Fixed Price Funds (like ASNB) to Bond Funds.
 I’ve actually broken this all down here.

 I have to make a guess here and say that you are 20 years away from retirement, assuming you want to retire at 60.
 This makes your time horizon still fairly long, which means you can take a little more risk than I might have otherwise suggested, something like a 60% stocks/growth assets 40% bonds/income assets portfolio which you can save all the money which would have otherwise gone to financing your debt.

 It’s simple – if you need it now for things like food and rent, then take it out now.
-If you don’t, leave it in unless you have a long time horizon and want to use the EPF money to invest in slightly higher investment risk assets (and ideally with a Certified Financial Planner to assist).
+If you don’t, leave it in unless you have a long time horizon and want to use the EPF money to invest in slightly higher investment risk assets (and ideally with a Licensed Financial Planner to assist).

 EPF (including Account 1) is designed to give conservative returns (in today’s world thats 5-7% p.a.) over the long term.
 This is fine for most people, except perhaps those who can afford to take higher risks (such as young people and those with long time horizons or higher risk appetites).

 I would argue that you should buy to your need.
 Those in the T20 segment will be buying coverage in the RM100,000s for RM100s monthly, but if you’re in the B40 segment you probably don’t need as much life coverage to replace your income should you lose your life or be permanently disabled.
 Plans might start from RM10/month for those in that segment.